emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 # Bringing the New Emulsify Foundation to Drupal

-In the last post, we looked at [Emulsify Core 4.x](https://www.npmjs.com/package/@emulsify/core), or **EC4.x** for short, as a new foundation for the project: more modern, more flexible, and more intentionally platform agnostic.
+In the last post, we looked at [Emulsify Core 4.x](https://www.npmjs.com/package/@emulsify/core), or **EC4.x** for short, as a new foundation for the project: more modern, more flexible, and easier to extend across different implementation paths.

-The direction matters because Emulsify is not just a CMS theme, and EC4.x is not limited to one implementation path.
-With Vite, Storybook, Twig, React, and platform adapters working together, **EC4.x gives us a better foundation for many different kinds of component-driven projects.**
+That direction matters because Emulsify has never been just a CMS theme.
+With Vite, Storybook, Twig, React, and platform adapters working together, **EC4.x makes Emulsify’s flexible architecture clearer and gives teams more room to build on it.**

 The Drupal ecosystem is still a major part of that story.